mekatronik-achmadi/vandi_stm32/guides/DEPLOYMENT.md

 To get sources, you should use Git Clone method over just zip download.

-First, right click on empty space in Windows Explorer -> _Git GUI Here_ -> _Clone Existing Repository_
+First, right click on empty area in Windows Explorer -> _Git GUI Here_ -> _Clone Existing Repository_

 Then fill _Source Location_ with this repo URL and for _Target Directory_ you can choose wherever you like as long that directory still not created.